 According to Singh and Billingsley (2010), principal support directly affects teacher’s commitment, but the support of other teachers has the greatest direct impact on teachers’ professional commitment.
 These findings point to the importance of the role of principals in strengthening teacher commitment and the impact that principals can have on peer relationships between teachers.

 Through professional learning, teachers develop their professional knowledge and obtain critical information and knowledge in their professional field.
-Teachers involved in different professional learning communities are more professional and work better, and encourage students and provide a high-quality learning experience, enabling students to reach their potential.
+Teachers involved in different professional learning communities are more professional and work better, encourage students, and provide a high-quality learning experience, enabling students to reach their potential.

 Parker, Patton, and O’Sullivan (2015) in their study identified basic steps to improve teacher work: critical dialog (the process of acquiring knowledge through communicative interactions), sharing materials (testing classroom practice and sharing ideas with the wider teacher community), and student communities (cooperation on a common problem/idea).